ANUKSHMITHA0610/Redbus-datascrapping/README.md

 st.write(x, "squared is", x * x)
 ```

-Now run it to open the app!
+Now run this to open the app!
 ```
 $ streamlit run streamlit_app.py
 ```
-If this opens, our app in your browser, you're all set!
+This opens our app in your browser, you're all set!
 If not, head over to [our docs](https://docs.streamlit.io/get-started) for specific installs.

 ## Result